 Final Words

 Exploring why a cat kneads me opens a door to understanding our furry friends better.
-We've discovered that kneading is not just a cute behavior but an instinct from their wild ancestry and kittenhood.
+We've discovered that kneading is a genuine instinct rooted in wild ancestry and kittenhood, carrying far more meaning than its endearing surface suggests.
 It's their way of marking territory, seeking comfort, and expressing needs.
 By managing problematic kneading through understanding and creating safe environments, we honor this natural behavior.
 When we encourage kneading, it strengthens our bond with our cats, offering both comfort and communication.
 Embrace these paws to foster a joyful and happy connection!